 In the instance of real estate, you can earn income from a tenant while also paying down your mortgage – which in turn is creating a higher net worth and value in the house.
 When you sell the house, you could have the entire asset paid for by someone else while you are also the sole beneficiary of the sold asset.
 Many investors dabble in some kind of real estate and it is often considered to be one of the safest investment types out there.

-Although not as commonly known in North America or Europe, making an investment in shipping containers is another way to generate a monthly income.
+Although not as commonly known in North America or Europe, investing in containers is another way to generate a monthly income.
 In essence, investors purchase a container and hire a maritime asset manager to lease it out to international shipping lines.
-Shipping companies pay a rental fee and investors profit while your asset value is paid down.
+Shipping companies pay a rental fee and investors profit while the asset’s value is paid down.

 Short-terms loans can also be a good income producing investment, although they tend to be riskier than the first two listed above.
 In the case of short term loans, you can make a weekly, or monthly profit form the interest and have the full loan paid back within weeks or months.
 This is much more common in emerging markets where cash flow is often not as readily available, as in other global markets.